kyle9021/fal-con-shift-everywhere-25/README.md

 # CrowdStrike FCS CLI Downloader and Scanner

-A comprehensive shell script that automatically downloads the latest CrowdStrike Falcon Cloud Security (FCS) CLI tool and executes Infrastructure as Code (IaC) security scans with enhanced reporting capabilities.
+A comprehensive shell script that automatically downloads the latest CrowdStrike Falcon Cloud Security (FCS) CLI tool and executes Infrastructure as Code (IaC) security scans with enhanced reporting capabilities..

 ## Features